$1,000 "SAY CHEESE LONG BEACH!" DIGITAL PHOTO CONTEST

 There is no printed entry form to fill out.
 You'll input your info when you upload/submit your photos to the contest.

-Contestants must know and share the names and addresses or email of all prominent/identifiable people in their photographs.
+Contestants must have permission to photograph any prominent/identifiable people in their photographs.
 CLICK HERE for the model release.
 Please take a photograph of your model release forms and upload/submit when prompted, along with your contest photos.

 All photos must be taken within the city limits of Long Beach.
 There are a few exceptions that are permissible: photos of Long Beach from sea, air, or from an adjoining city; and photos of kite surfing, sailing, boating etc. in the waters of Long Beach.